mattmaynes2/aria/reports/final/3-Technical/9-Workflows/1-AddDevice.md

 ### Add Device Data Flow {#section-workflow-addDevice}

+This data flow outlines the details of how a new device is connected to the system.
+In particular, this workflow focuses on adding a Z-Wave device to the system after.
+This workflow assumes that the system is already online and operational, that the Z-Wave stick is plugged into the smart hub and that the network is live

 ![](./uml/addDeviceFlow.png)

 When the Z-Wave adapter starts up, it uses the OpenZWave library to initiate a Z-Wave network.
 When